What Is Project Design?

 The Project Design Document for Environmental Projects

 The PDD is also a key document used in Clean Development Mechanism (CDM) projects.
-These are emission-reduction projects governed by the Kyoto Protocol, which allow countries to trade credits in order to meet emission-reduction targets.
+These emission-reduction projects are governed by the Kyoto Protocol, and allow countries to trade credits in order to meet emission-reduction targets.
 CDM projects follow special project design processes and methodologies.